Human Rights Guidance Tool for the Financial Sector

 In some countries, trade unions are illegal.
 In such cases, companies should establish alternative measures to allow employees to gather independently to discuss work related matters - eg through a 'workers council' or health and safety committee to which workers are elected.

-Relevant polices which are implemented throughout the company will help to ensure that human rights abuses do not occur
+• Developing relevant policies and procedures - if they are implemented throughout the company this will help to ensure that human rights abuses do not occur

-Regular communication will help to ensure that employees are kept up-to-date with issues and policies
+• Communication with employees - regular communication will help to ensure that employees are kept up-to-date with issues and policies.